 Just as Martin is a serious businessman but because he’s also black he needs a business partner.
 Martin is clearly the brains of the operation, but he’s not smart enough to see just how clearly unhinged Vernon is or close to being.
 To add gas to the fire, they also have hired help Harry (Jack Reynor) and Gordon (Noah Taylor).

-These names and relationships are important because as the movie progressives and the bullets fly the relationships shift.
+These names and relationships are important because as the movie progresses and the bullets fly the relationships shift.
 They change for many reasons, lust, greed, and simple good old fashioned assholery.
 Stevo tried to force himself on Harry’s cousin and when she refused, he “bottled her.”
 Needless to say, Harry is not a fan of Stevo.

 Refreshingly after everyone finds out what Stevo did neither is anyone else.
 After a forced apology to Howard Stevo, being Stevo can’t stop his mouth.
 Howard being Howard can’t help but reach for a gun, and that’s the ballgame.